vishnukey/Violet/README.md

 # An SFML Test project

-## Just some playing around using SFML
+My first time playing around with SFML or any graphics library in C.
+As such, depends on SFML.

+Current build system is GNU Make.
+Tested to run on Arch Linux with X11.